spurs v manchester city match reports

 17.03.1956 Bobby Johnstone, known to the Maine Road faithful as Bobby Dazzler, scored the goal that took City back to Wembley, where they fulfilled captain Roy Paul's vow to win the Cup in 1956 after losing to Newcastle in the previous year's final.

-However, in the last few minutes, it appeared that Spurs should have had a penalty when Bert Trautmann grabbed the ankle of Spurs forward George Robb in the box.
+However, in the last few minutes, it appeared that Spurs should have had a penalty when Trautmann dropped the ball and then grabbed the ankle of Spurs forward in the box, but the referee played on, consigning Tottenham to their third consecutive semi-final defeat at Villa Park.

 Spurs: Reynolds, Norman, Hopkins, Blanchflower, Clarke, Marchi, Dunmore, Brooks, Duquemin, Smith, Robb